lwmqn/shepherd/README.md

 ***********************************************
 <a name="API_executeReq"></a>
 ### qnode.executeReq(path[, args][, callback])
 Invoke an excutable Resource on the Client Device.

 **Arguments:**

 1. `path` (_String_): Path of the allocated Resource on the remote Client Device.
 2. `args` (_Array_): The arguments to the procedure.
 3. `callback` (_Function_): `function (err, rsp) { }`.
 The `rsp` object has a status code to indicate whether the operation is successful.
 There will be a `data` field if the procedure does return something back.
-Regarding the `data`, its type depends on the implementation at Client-side.
+The `data` type depends on the implementation at Client-side.

     | Property | Type    | Description                                                             |
     |----------|---------|-------------------------------------------------------------------------|